Top 7 Cloud-Based Payroll Software Solutions

 Quick overview

-12 Cloud's one of the few providers approved by HMRC to offer free payroll software for businesses with fewer than 10 employees.
-It offers a comprehensive payroll software with feature-rich dashboard interfaces for quick access to commonly used functions.
-One feature we particularly like is the “Rollback facility”, which makes it easy to correct mistakes and re-run pay with minimal effort.
+12 Cloud is one of the best providers for small businesses, with pricing that starts at £5 a month for 1-2 employees.
+It offers a comprehensive payroll software actioned through a feature-rich dashboard.
+One feature we particularly like is the “rollback facility”, which makes it easy to correct mistakes and re-run pay with minimal effort.

 12 Cloud's key features